SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Try calling the ``add`` function twice.
    What happens?

-Functions are first-class types in Swift.
+Functions are a first-class type.
 This means a function can accept functions as arguments and have a function as its return value.